 When you hear the word "coach", what comes first into your mind?
-Do you picture a basketball team with a man/woman shouting out directions?
-Or perhaps a football team with a man/woman pacing to and fro and calling out the names of the players?
+Do you picture a basketball team with a man/woman shouting directions?
+Or perhaps a football team with a man/woman pacing to and fro and calling out the players' names?

-Coaching is no longer reserved to sports teams; it is now one of the key concepts in leadership and management.
+Coaching is no longer reserved for sports teams; it is now one of the key concepts in leadership and management.
 Why is coaching popular?

 Coaching levels the playing field.

 Coaching is one of the six emotional leadership styles proposed by Daniel Goleman.
 Moreover, it is a behavior or role that leaders enforce in the context of situational leadership.
 As a leadership style, coaching is used when the members of a group or team are competent and motivated but do not have an idea of the long-term goals of an organization.
 This involves two levels of coaching: team and individual.
 Team coaching makes members work together.
 In a group of individuals, not everyone may have nor share the same level of competence and commitment to a goal.
 A group may be a mix of highly competent and moderately competent members with varying levels of commitment.
 These differences can cause friction among the members.
 The coaching leader helps the members level their expectations.
 Also, the coaching leader manages differing perspectives so that the common goal succeeds over personal goals and interests.
 In a big organization, leaders need to align the staff's personal values and goals with that of the organization so that long-term directions can be pursued.